State of the field: Binary black hole natal kicks and prospects for isolated field formation after GWTC-2: Hierarchical measurement of BH natal kicks

 where $a_i$ and $a_f$ are the binary's pre- and post-kick semi-major axes, and $v_{{\rm kick},i}$ is the $i$-th component of the kick velocity $\mathbf{v}_{\rm kick}$.
 The orbital angular momentum, previously in the $\hat{\mathbf{z}}$ direction, is now oriented along the unit vector

-With the updated orbital angular momentum in hand, we can then compute the new spin-orbit misalignment angle of the secondary BH.

-The binary will be disrupted if the natal kick is too strong, or if more than half of the total mass of the binary is lost \cite{Blaauw}.
-In particular, disruption occurs if~\cite{Oshaughnessy2017}
+The binary will be disrupted if the natal kick is too strong, or if more than half of the total mass of the binary is lost \citep{Blaauw}.
+Specifically, disruption occurs if~\citep{Oshaughnessy2017}